edibotopic/edibotopic-website/content/blog/2023-09-17-misdirected-science.md

 A few years ago a scientist approached me about a potential collaboration.
 There had been big excitement about a particular new technology.
-Another scientist had claimed that a consumer product could be responsible for an unusally wide range of health issues affecting human populations.
+Another scientist had claimed that a consumer product could be responsible for an unusually wide range of health issues affecting human populations.
 This scientist was proposing that they had identified the source of the health issue (a consumer product) as well as the technology that could